-Foundation Component Area Plan Land Use Designation Building Intensity Range (du/ac or FAR) 1, 2,3 rlay allows the uses and maximum densities/intensities of the Medium and Medium High Density Residential and Commercial Retail land use In some rural village areas, identified as Rural Village Overlay Study Areas, the final boundaries will be determined at a later date during the consistency zoning program.
+Foundation Component Area Plan Land Use Designation Building Intensity Range (du/ac or FAR) ^{1, 2,3} Notes The Rural Village Overlay allows the uses and maximum densities/intensities of the Medium Density Residential and Medium High Density Residential and Commercial Retail land use designations.
+In some rural village areas, identified as Rural Village Overlay Study Areas, the final boundaries will be determined at a later date during the consistency zoning program.
 (The consistency zoning program is the process of bringing current zoning into consistency with the adopted General Plan.)
-Historic District Overlay (HDO) This overlay allows for specific protections, land uses, the application of the Historic Building Code, and (1120) consideration for contributing elements to the District.
-Specific Community Development Designation Overlay Permits flexibility in lar area plan text for deta nd use designations to account for local conditions.
-Consult the applicable ils.
-Policy Areas Policy Areas are specific geographic districts that contain unique characteristics that merit detailed attention and focused policies.
-These policies may impact the underlying land use designations.
-At the area plan level, Policy Areas accommodate several locally specific designations, such as the Cherry Valley Policy Area (The Pass Area Plan), or the Highway 79 Policy Area (Sun City/Menifee Valley Area Plan).
+Historic District (HDO) t Overlay This overlay allows for specific protections, land uses, the application of the Historic Building Code, and consideration for contributing elements to the District.
+Specific Comm Development I Overlay • Permits flexibility in land use designations to account for local conditions.
+Consult the applicable area plan text for details.
+Policy Areas Policy Areas are specific geographic districts that contain unique characteristics that merit det attention and focused policies.
+These policies may impact the underlying land use designation At the area plan level, Policy Areas accommodate several locally specific designations, such a the Cherry Valley Policy Area (The Pass Area Plan), or the Highway 79 Policy Area (Sun City/Menifee Valley Area Plan).
 Consult the applicable area plan text for details.